 What Is the Listing Quality Flywheel?

-Your product listing is, in essence, the first thing your buyers see about your brand and the last thing they may remember, even after receiving their products in the mail.
+Your product listing is the first thing your buyers see about your brand and the last thing they may remember, even after receiving their products in the mail.
 The ideal business setup (or flywheel) begins with a high-quality listing, which yields better rankings on marketplaces and attracts more eyes on your product.

 With greater visibility, your brand has a higher chance at converting a sale.
 And if your listing is truly up to par in its descriptions and product presentation, then your buyers benefit from a smoother customer experience.